A New Constraint on the Nuclear Equation of State from Statistical Distributions of Compact Remnants of Supernovae: Results

 \section{Results}

 The simulated and observed distributions of remnant masses (BHs and NSs separately) are shown in Figure \ref{fig:pdfs}.
+We find the simulated neutron star population best agrees with the observed NSS population.
+We believe this is reasonable for the following reasons: The PUSH models use isolated stars as initial conditions, and double-degenerate binaries likely deviate more from single-star evolution than do single-degenerate.
+Also, recycled pulsars have accreted enough mass and angular momentum to spin up, meaning their mass reflects more than supernova dynamics.
+We therefore do not compare distances for the NSR, NSC, or NSE populations.

 The distances from each simulated population to the observed one for each distance metric are summarized in Table~\ref{tab:distances}.

-We find that both the $D_{KL}$ and the $D_{TV}$ for isolated NSs are smaller than those for binary NSs for all EOS models.
-This is not surprising given that the PUSH simulations only model the deaths of isolated stars.
-We also note that for BHs, the $D_{TV}$ distances are similar in magnitude to those for double NSs, whereas the $D_{KL}$ distances for BHs are in between those for isolated NSs and double NSs.
-Within each population, the $D_{KL}$ and the $D_{TV}$ give the same ranking, however the rankings are somewhat different between NSs and BHs.
+We note that for BHs, the $D_{TV}$ distances are similar in magnitude to those for NSSs, whereas the $D_{KL}$ distances for BHs are smaller than those for NSSs.
+Within each population, the $D_{KL}$ and the $D_{TV}$ give the same ranking, however the rankings are slightly different between NSs and BHs.

 To interpret the results further, we compute for each population, for each distance measure ($D_{KL}$, $D_{TV}$), and for each EOS, the difference from the average distance, $\Delta \text{KL}$ and $\Delta \text{TV}$, as shown in Figure \ref{fig:delta:distances}.
 The error bars represent 95\% confidence intervals.
 Points below the dashed line are more favored than points above.
-We can see that results for the two NS populations are not statistically significant.
-Based on the results for BHs, the DD2 EOS is most favored.
-For the other five EOS used, the results are less clear.
-SFHo and SFHx appear to be mildly disfavored, while BHB$\lambda\phi$, TM1, and NL3 appear to be mildly favored.
-The two NS populations paint the same picture, albeit less pronounced.
+The BHs and the NSs agree qualitatively except for DD2, which more favored by BHs and less favored by NSs.
+SHFo and SFHx are both mildly disfavored by all metrics, while $BHB\lambda\phi$, TM1, and NL3 appear to be mildly more favored.

 We remark that the KL divergence sometimes suffers from stability issues due to small density values, such as the tails of our distributions.